-Col d’Aspin is a mountain pass (1,489m) in the French Pyrenees, located in the department of Hautes-Pyrénées.
-The pass is between the towns of Sainte-Marie-de-Campan, to the northwest, and Arreau, to the southeast.
+Col d’Aspin is a mountain pass (1,489m) in France, located in the department of Hautes-Pyrénées.
+The pass is between the towns of Sainte-Marie-de-Campan, to the northwest, and Arreau, to the southeast in the French Pyrenees.

 There are two ways to climb to the Col d’Aspin.

 Starting point : Saint Marie de Campan

 Saint Marie de Campan is located to the northwest of Col d’Aspin.
 The climb from Saint Marie de Campan up to Col d’Aspin is 12km and averages 6.4%.

 The gradient is steady throughout the climb, making it easier to maintain a consistent pace.